OpenEvalProject/evals/manuscripts/elife-65726/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/65726/elife-65726-fig3-v2.jpg)

-**Figure 3.:** A) and 164 asymptomatic (B) patients who tested positive for SARS-CoV-2 between July 14 and November 16, 2020, using the Abbott m2000 assay at The Everett Clinic.For patients with multiple tests, only the first positive test is included.
+**Figure 3.:** For patients with multiple tests, only the first positive test is included.
 In (C), data for each group of patients has been normalized so that the sum of all bins is 100, allowing better comparison of the distributions.
 The Abbott m2000 cycle number is generally about 10 cycles less than the Ct reported for PCR assays on other devices.

 ## Discussion